danklammer/danklammer.github.io/articles/_posts/2015-09-22-minimal-crossfade.md

 I ended up creating my own with this simple solution.
 Using javascript `setInterval`, every few seconds I move (or append) the top item in a list to the bottom, and then letting CSS do the rest.

 In the CSS, I set all the items in the list to be stacked on top of each other using `position: absolute`.
 Then I set `opacity: 0` to all items, except the first-child and last-child.
 So the top and bottom items are the only two items visible.
 I also set the first-child (or top item) to have a slightly higher `z-index`, so they are now stacked in order.
-As soon as the top item is moved to the bottom, it loses it's priority `z-index` but is still visible (just underneath), and the 2nd item is then moved to the top, acquiring the new styles of having `opacity: 1` and the higher `z-index`.
+As soon as the top item is moved to the bottom, it loses it's priority `z-index` but is still visible (just underneath).
+The 2nd item is then moved to the top, acquiring the new styles of having `opacity: 1` and the higher `z-index`.
 We now have a working slide show.

 Simply add `transition: opacity 1s ease` to the first-child and the 2nd item in the list will now fade on top of the item moved to the bottom.